Cowboy Troy

-Troy Lee Coleman III (born December 18, 1970), better known by his stage name Cowboy Troy, is an American rapper and singer.
-He is best known as a representative of the country rap genre.
+Troy Lee Coleman III (born December 18, 1970), better known by his stage name Cowboy Troy, is an American country rap artist.
 He has released seven studio albums and one EP, including three releases on Warner Bros.
 Records, and has charted twice on the Billboard country singles charts.
+He is a former member of the MuzikMafia, an aggregation of singers and songwriters formed by John Rich of Big & Rich.
+His major-label debut album Loco Motive included the charted single "I Play Chicken with the Train".

 Early life

 Coleman was born in Victoria, Texas, on December 18, 1970.
 He graduated from Skyline High School in the Dallas Independent School District.
 Coleman then attended the University of Texas at Austin where he earned a bachelor's degree.
 Prior to beginning his career as a singer, he worked as the assistant manager of a Dallas area Foot Locker.

 He got the name Cowboy Troy in college, after a friend used the name to distinguish the cowboy-hat-wearing Coleman from his other friends named Troy.

 Career

 On May 17, 2005, Troy released his first major-label solo album, Loco Motive, through the RAYBAW records production label and the Warner Music Group distribution label.
 The album debuted at No. 2 on Billboard's Top Country Albums chart.
 The first single, "I Play Chicken with the Train," peaked at No. 48 on Billboard's Hot Country Songs chart on April 9, 2005 and was the No. 1 country download at the iTunes Music Store on April 15, 2005.

-As a Chevrolet promotion, Troy, Wilson, and Big & Rich released "Our America" as a free, time-limited download on July 1, 2005.
+As a Chevrolet promotion, Troy, Gretchen Wilson, and Big & Rich released "Our America" as a free, time-limited download on July 1, 2005.
 They also performed the song live at the Boston Pops concert on July 4, 2005.
 "Our America" combines "The Star-Spangled Banner" with spoken word of parts of the U.S. Constitution, Declaration of independence, Pledge of Allegiance and Martin Luther King Jr.'s 1963 "I Have a Dream" speech.
 The song peaked at No. 44 on Billboard's Hot Country Songs chart, and appears as a bonus track on both Big & Rich's Comin' to Your City and Wilson's All Jacked Up albums.

 Cowboy Troy released the single "If You Don't Wanna Love Me", a duet with Sarah Buxton.
 The single failed to chart, as did the follow-up, "My Last Yee Haw."
 A promotional single, titled "Hook 'Em Horns", was released on February 14, 2006 after his alma mater (the Texas Longhorns) won the national championship in football.